dejay22kar/jay22kar/photos.md

 </div>

 <h1> Room 1514 </h1>
 Here are some photos that I have taken in and from my room in Gothenburg, Sweden, over the time.
-I have had some of my worst and - I wouldn't say best - but the most meaningful and loving times of my life.
+I have had some of my worst and - I wouldn't say best - but the most meaningful and loving times of my life in this house.
 Naturally, I have grown to be very fond and attached to it and perhaps this is my humble way to capture it, to keep it with me, in the form of photos.
 I will forever be grateful to universe for this house, this room - Room 1514.

 <div class="gallery" id="roomGallery"></div>